 Some places of in China are awesome in the fall season due to the brilliant show of colors there.
 The leaves show their rich and vibrant hues, with colors ranging from bright yellows to flaming reds.
 China's foliage season lasts from mid-dle October to early November.
 Listed below are some of the best places to enjoy fall colors.
-Travel with us to catch a glimpse of fall hues.

 Fragrant Hill in the suburbs of Beijing is the most popular, and the most accessible, place to enjoy autumn foliage.
 The hill is covered by smoke trees and maple trees.
 Each year after a frost, which usually falls in early October, leaves turn color gradually.
 By mid-October, the mountain is shrouded by a colorful carpet of red, orange and purple.
 The Fragrant Hill Red Leaves Festival is held each year on the hill in the middle of October.
 Local families flock there during the festival to enjoy autumn colors.